Herbert Bayard Swope: Mansion

-Swope died in 1958, aged 76, at his home, known as Land's End, Prospect Point, Sands Point, New York.
+His home was known as Land's End, Prospect Point, Sands Point, New York.
 He hosted parties with the Duke and Duchess of Windsor, Vivien Leigh and Laurence Olivier, Dorothy Parker, Harpo Marx, Winston Churchill, Averell Harriman, Albert Einstein, Alexander Woollcott – as well as F. Scott Fitzgerald.
 These associations, along with other similarities to the houses and events in The Great Gatsby, helped give rise to unsubstantiated reports that Fitzgerald had modeled Daisy Buchanan's home in the 1925 novel after Swope's home.

 However, Swope did not buy Land's End until late 1928.
 The more likely explanation that ties Swope to Fitzgerald is the time period of 1922–24, when Fitzgerald was living in nearby Great Neck.
 Prior to buying the Sands Point mansion, Swope had been renting a home since 1919 on East Shore Road in Great Neck, overlooking Manhasset Bay.
 The property was directly north of 325 East Shore Road, the residence of sportswriter Ring Lardner.
 The two were good friends.
 David O. Selznick and Jock Whitney met at the home many times throughout the 20s and 30s and held meetings at the mansion that secured funding for Gone with the Wind.

 Other reports suggest the home, built in 1902, had been designed by Stanford White – although most sources dispute the claim.